AD-SDL/wei2023/README.md

 \
 \
 ![Entities](images/Entities2.png)
-*Figure 2: A Diagram of the layout of our software infrastructure and all of its components*
+*Figure 2: A diagram of the layout of our software infrastructure and all of its components*
 # Installation
 ## Installation
  1. Clone the repository into the desired location.
 This tutorial will assume it is installed in a folder called `~/workspace/rpl_wei`